-Prepare broth ahead of time to enjoy this quick, restaurant-quality soup at home without the expense of dining out.
+Prepare broth ahead of time to enjoy this quick, restaurant-quality keto miso soup recipe at home without the expense of dining out.
 This recipe is delicious with or without the shrimp.

 Making Miso Soup Without Miso Paste

 While some kinds of miso are fine to eat on a keto diet, many contain rice, barley or other grains.
-Therefore, I improvised using other ingredients to make this Asian keto miso soup.
+Therefore, I improvised using other ingredients to make this Asian keto miso soup recipe.